 I already own the books but can’t make it to one of your signings, how can I get my copy personalized?

 Book plates are available.
 Please send a self-addressed stamped envelope and inscription instructions to the address below for an archive-quality book plate.

 7000 Independence Pkwy

 Please note: Requests received without proper postage will not be fulfilled.

 What’s Team Awesome?

 -Note: You must be at least 18 years old to be a member of Team Awesome.
-While Jaye loves her teen readers, there are liability issues that prevent her from accepting underage readers.

-Questions about Jaye’s Series:
+Questions about Jaye’s Novels:

 What is the Prospero’s War series about?

-Debuting in January 2014, Prospero’s War is a series about a cop who busts covens of wizards who sell illegal and addictive dirty magic on the streets of fictional Babylon, Ohio.
+Prospero’s War is a series about a cop who busts covens of wizards who sell illegal and addictive dirty magic on the streets of fictional Babylon, Ohio.
 Kate Prospero’s beat is the magical slum called the Cauldron.